 Develop custom tabs

 In addition to the built-in tabs, you can design and develop your own tabs to integrate to Teams or share with the rest of the community.
-You can control access to your custom tab by configuring the appropriate Office 365 Groups.
+See our developer documentation for more information.